-Bettors working with these types of systems will increase their stake each time they win, rather than lose.
-If the bettor is on a losing streak, this system won’t allow the bettor to quickly recoup their losses.
-Examples of this system are as follows:
+Bettors working with these systems will increase their stake each time they win rather than lose.
+If the bettor is on a losing streak, this system won’t allow the bettor to recoup their losses quickly.
+Examples of this system are Paroli and the always popular parlay.

 D’Alembert Betting Theory

-- If you have $500 in your account; 1% of your first bet is $5.
-If you go on to lose that first bet, you’d then increase your unit to $10.
+If you have $500 in your account, 1% of your first bet is $5.
+If you lose that first bet, you will increase your unit to $10.
 Each time you lose, you increase your base to ensure you keep track until you win.

 Martingale Staking Plan

-It differs because bettors wouldn’t increase the bet by a small incremental amount, a unit, but rather doubling the stake when the bettor loses.
-The risk is high, but if the bettor has the funds, then the system eventually pays off.
+It differs because bettors wouldn’t increase the bet by a small incremental amount, a unit, but rather double the stake when the bet loses.
+The risk is high, but if the bettor has the funds, the system eventually pays off.

 Labouchere Betting System

-As the bettor loses, they continue adding the wager to the end.
-If the bettor wins they discard the first and last units.
-This is another system that requires deep pockets, so this may be one to avoid – always bet within your means.
+As the bettor loses, they continue adding the wager to the end to take away the house edge.
+They discard the first and last units if it’s a winning bet.
+This system requires deep pockets, so this may be one to avoid – always bet within your means.

 Taking a stake of $100, a bettor may break this down into $10, $20, $50, $20.
 So once the first bet comes in, the winnings will need to be your first unit plus your last unit (double the $10 = $20, which is first on your list).

 Bets for the value of 10 if for your longshot, rare wagers that show value.
 The 1 is for certified bets, ‘sure thing’ bets.
-The term unit refers to a percentage of the bettors’ wallet.
+The term unit refers to a percentage of the bettors‘ wallets.

 This option works with the bettor deciding on any sportsbook fixture, and then you rate the possible outcomes as a percentage.
 In the English Premier League, you may have Man City winning six of ten meetings with Man Utd, leaving them with a 60% win rate.